 The information from these surveys has been useful in forming our responses to national consultations, in helping local authorities plan delivery of their services effectively, and in supporting specialist services to develop and share best practice.

 Scotland reference group members

-The members have worked to improve how the CRIDE survey fits within the Scottish education context, whist ensuring the data collected can still be compared with the rest of the UK.
+A reference group has been set up to steer the work of CRIDE in Scotland.
+The members have worked to improve how the CRIDE survey fits within the Scottish education context, while ensuring the data collected can still be compared with the rest of the UK.

 Fiona Smith is Coordinator of Ayrshire Hearing Impairment Service and Chair of BATOD Scotland.

 Highland Deaf Education Service